Women's Plans Foundation

 The 2012 Award was presented to Kathleen Foster, Master of Nursing Student at the University of Sydney.
-Kathleen saw firsthand the effects of nonexistent family planning in Keny, many of the women having their fourth or fifth child before age 25.
+Kathleen saw firsthand the effects of nonexistent family planning in Kenya, many of the women having their fourth or fifth child before age 25.
 Kathleen wrote, "Education aboout family planning in Kenya is well below the levels seen in developed nations.
-By teaching women that they have the ability to plan the number and spacing of their children and take ownership of their reproductive health, we not only improve maternal health bu also decrease child mortality rates as well."
+By teaching women that they have the ability to plan the number and spacing of their children and take ownership of their reproductive health, we not only improve maternal health but also decrease child mortality rates as well."

 The 2011 Award was presented to Jacqueline Goss, completing a Masters of Public Health/Health Management at NSW, majoring in International Health with Reproductive, Maternal and Child Health, earning the Family Planning Australia Certificate.
 Jacqueline wrote that her study "is not only fascinating but has also confirmed my interest in maternal mortality, fertility regulation, gender equality and the role of global agencies in reproductive health."
-See more from Jackie now that she is a nurse in a remote Aboriginal community in the Northern Territory, in the Feb.
-'13 Alert, posted on the News page.

 The 2010 Award was presented to Karina Sijabat, completing a B. Arts majoring in Government & International Relations concurrently with a M. Nursing.
 We wish her well in her studies and her ambitions to meet the issues "surrounding poverty, large families and low access to healthcare".
 Karina sees nursing as a practical and effective means of becoming involved.

 Given in recognition of Women's Plans Foundation, the Award is presented annually at an Australia Day Luncheon.